 WOULD YOU LIKE TO JOIN A PRAYER GROUP?
 PLEASE CONTACT US.

-Mothers' Prayers is a prayer group for mothers who wish to pray together for their children and grandchildren.
+Mothers' Prayers is a prayer group for mothers and grandmothers who wish to pray together for their children and grandchildren.
 The group uses a specific booklet of prayers that are used by mothers throughout the world.
-The group meets in the church in front of Our Lady’s statue at 10:15am on the second Saturday of the month, for about half an hour.
+The group meets in the church on the last Saturday of every month between 9.30am and 10:15am.
+We have received remarkable answers to our prayers.
+We warmly welcome new participants.